fethalen/phylopypruner/README.md

 See [the Wiki](https://gitlab.com/fethalen/phylopypruner/wikis) for more details.

-### Features
+## Feature list

 * Remove short sequences
-* Remove sequences with long branches
+* Remove relatively long branches
 * Collapse weakly supported nodes into polytomies
+* Prune paralogs using 1 out of 5 methods
-* Five different paralogy pruning algorithms
+* Measure paralogy frequency
-* Measure and remove OTUs with frequent paralogs
+* Remove OTUs with relatively high paralogy frequency
-* Identify problematic OTUs using taxon jackknifing
-* Exclude certain OTUs
-* Specify taxonomical groups and see how often they form a phylogenetic group
-* Mask monophylies by choosing the longest sequence or using pairwise distance
+* Mask monophylies by keepipng the longest sequence or the sequence with the shortest pairwise distance
+* Exclude individual OTUs entirely
+* Root trees using outgroup or midpoint rooting
+* Get rid of OTUs with sequences that display relatively high pairwise distance
+* Measure impact of individual OTUs using taxon jackknifing

-### Installation
+## Installation

 This software runs under both Python 3 and 2.7.
 There are no external dependencies, but the plotting library [Matplotlib](https://matplotlib.org/)